babiaxr/aframe-babia-components/docs/CONTRIBUTING.md

 npm run test:chrome
 ```

-## Certificates for npm sun ssldev to work
+## Certificates for npm run ssldev to work

 This repository comes with certificates that are used by webpack to configure the HTTPS server.
-They are self-signed, which means they need to be accepted in the browser: usually you
+They are self-signed, which means they need to be accepted in the browser: Usually you
 will get a warning about certificates not being correct, and will be prompted to acept them.
 These certificates have been built as follows: